-(d) Fitch
+(d) Fitch®4

 Fitch has different rating scales for short-term debt and deposits, senior debt and subordinated debt.

-Short-term ratings are based on the short-term vulnerability to default and relates to the capacity to meet financial obligations.
+A short-term issuer or obligation rating is based on the short-term vulnerability to default of the rated entity or security stream and relates to the capacity to meet financial obligations in accordance with the documentation governing the relevant obligation.
+Short-Term Ratings are assigned to obligations whose initial maturity is viewed as "short term" based on market convention.
 The F1+ rating assigned to the Bank's short-term instruments is the highest of seven rating categories and indicates the strongest intrinsic capacity for the timely payment of financial commitments.
 The added "+" denotes an exceptionally strong credit feature.

 Long-term credit ratings are used as a benchmark measure of probability of default and are formally described as an Issuer Default Rating ("IDR").
 IDRs opine on an entity's relative vulnerability to default on financial obligations.
-The AA- and A+ ratings assigned to the Bank's deposits and senior debt and to its subordinated debt, respectively, are the second and third highest of 11 rating categories for long-term debt.
-An AA rating denotes very low expectations of default risk and indicates a very strong capacity for payment of financial commitments.
-An A rating denotes a low expectation of default risk and a strong capacity for the payment of financial commitments.
-Fitch uses the "+" and "-" suffixes to denote relative strength within a rating category.
+The AA- and A+ ratings assigned to the Bank's deposits and senior debt and to its subordinated debt, respectively, are the second and third highest of 11 rating categories for long-term debt, respectively.
+"AA" ratings denote expectations of very low default risk and indicate very strong capacity for payment of financial commitments; this capacity is not significantly vulnerable to foreseeable events.
+"A" ratings denote expectations of low default risk and the capacity for payment of financial commitments is considered strong; this capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.
+Within some of the rating levels, Fitch further differentiates the rankings by pluses and minuses.